Airsculpt Logo

 Lifestyle/Nutrition

-7 Lipedema Tips and Facts: Live Your Best Life Without Pain, Denver Residents
+7 Lipedema Facts and Tips: Live Your Best Life Without Pain, Denver Residents

 Lipedema is casually known as the 'painful fat syndrome,' and it consists of an abnormal surge of fat cell concentration on the lower body of women.
-The abnormal buildup of fat cells has also been reported to appear on arms as well.
+The abnormal buildup of fat cells has also been reported to appear on the arms.

 Here are some facts you may not know about the condition: